bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-07-29-newsletter.md

 channel commitment transaction formats without opening new channels and includes a field report from River Financial about building wallet software using PSBTs and descriptors.
-Also included are our regular sections with selected questions and answers from the Bitcoin StackExchange, recent releases and release candidates, and notable changes to popular Bitcoin infrastructure projects.
+Also included are our regular sections with selected questions and answers from the Bitcoin Stack Exchange, recent releases and release candidates, and notable changes to popular Bitcoin infrastructure projects.